-Today about the only Windows program that uses functionality similar to this is Excel.
+Today, the best known Windows program that uses functionality similar to this is Excel.
+A handful of other programs also do it, like Libre Office Calc, which competes with Excel.
+Probably the second-best known program that uses it is Lotus Notes.
 If you hit Scroll Lock, you can zoom around the screen with your arrow keys.
-DOS veterans find this behavior handy.
+DOS veterans can find this behavior handy.
 People who didn’t use the scroll lock key in the 1980s find it confusing.
 If anything, they hit the key, enable a weird mode, and then they can’t figure out how to get things back to normal.

 Most people regard the Scroll Lock key as a vestigial organ today.
-Some laptops, such as Lenovo, bury its functionality in an unmarked key combination to save space.
-And usually, unless someone accidentally hits that hidden key combination, they never miss it.
+Some laptops, such as Lenovo and Dell, bury its functionality in an unmarked key combination like FN+K, FN+C, or FN+S to save space.
+And usually, unless someone accidentally hits that hidden key combination when trying to do something else, they never miss it.